 Figure 4.3.3.2-1: SLPP Acknowledgement procedure

-1. Endpoint A sends an SLPP message N to Endpoint B which includes the IE ackRequested set to TRUE and a sequence number.
+1. Endpoint A sends an SLPP message N to Endpoint B which includes the field ackRequested set to TRUE and a sequence number.

-2. If SLPP message N is received and Endpoint B is able to decode the ackRequested value and sequence number, Endpoint B shall return an acknowledgement for message N. The acknowledgement shall contain the IE ackIndicator set to the same sequence number as that in message N.
+2. If SLPP message N is received and Endpoint B is able to decode the ackRequested value and sequence number, Endpoint B shall return an acknowledgement for message N. The acknowledgement shall contain the field ackIndicator set to the same sequence number as that in message N.

-3. When the acknowledgement for SLPP message N is received and provided the included ackIndicator IE matches the sequence number sent in message N, Endpoint A sends the next SLPP message N+1 to Endpoint B when this message is available.
+3. When the acknowledgement for SLPP message N is received and provided the included the field ackIndicator matches the sequence number sent in message N, Endpoint A sends the next SLPP message N+1 to Endpoint B when this message is available.

 4.3.4 SLPP Retransmission